tonyreina/tdc-tcr-epitope-antibody-binding/README.md

 # Bioinformatics model for protein therapeutics

+## Synopsis

 We'll use the [Therapeutics Data Commons](https://tdcommons.ai/) Python package to download open-source ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)) datasets that are meaningful in pharmaceutical research.
-In this notebook, we'll use a dataset called [TCR-Epitope Binding Affinity](https://tdcommons.ai/multi_pred_tasks/tcrepitope/).
+In this repository, we'll use a dataset called [TCR-Epitope Binding Affinity](https://tdcommons.ai/multi_pred_tasks/tcrepitope/).
+The code will be in the notebook [notebooks/tdc-tcr-epitope-binding-affinity.ipynb](notebooks/tdc-tcr-epitope-binding-affinity.ipynb).

 ![TCR-epitope binding](notebooks/tcr-epitope-binding.png)